ToJen/circuit-breaker/README.md

 ## TL;DR:

-- VeriZK uses Zero-Knowledge Proofs and Machine Learning to certify smart contract security in the DeFi ecosystem without exposing source code, targeting developers who prioritize both privacy and integrity.
+- VeriBot uses Zero-Knowledge Proofs and Machine Learning to certify smart contract security in the DeFi ecosystem without exposing source code, targeting developers who prioritize both privacy and integrity.
 - Our **Goal** is to : use zkML to prove the absence of vulnerabilities in (closed-) source code.
-VeriZK leverages zkML (Zero-Knowledge Machine Learning) to prove the absence of vulnerabilities in (closed-) source code, particularly focusing on smart contracts within the decentralized finance (DeFi) ecosystem.
+VeriBot leverages zkML (Zero-Knowledge Machine Learning) to prove the absence of vulnerabilities in (closed-) source code, particularly focusing on smart contracts within the decentralized finance (DeFi) ecosystem.

 ## Storytelling : User Experience